nishizumi-maho/nishizumi-setups-sync/README.md

    ```

 The resulting `nishizumi_setups_sync.exe` will appear in the `dist` folder.
 You can
 share or run this file directly without needing Python.
+The program stores its
+configuration in `user_config.json` next to the executable, so ensure the folder
+containing the `.exe` allows write access.

 ## Future Ideas